StephanMoeller/zig-firmware-brainstorming/README.md

 A TapDef contains:
 - a keycode, which is the code that will be fired when zigmkay decides that a tap has happened
+- an optional Modifiers value - if set, this will be applied to the keycode
+- an optional media_key value - if set, this will fire a Consumer Control HID report (e.g., volume, play/pause, mute)
-- an optional Modifiers value - if set, this will be applied to the keycode If a tap has a modifiers, the current held modifiers will be cancelled, the tap will be fired with its own modifiers and then any previous modifiers will be re-applied.
+- an optional mouse_action value - if set, this will fire a Mouse HID report (e.g., clicks, wheel movements) If a tap has a modifiers, the current held modifiers will be cancelled, the tap will be fired with its own modifiers and then any previous modifiers will be re-applied.
 This behaviour allows for various features, eg. a layer activates shift, but a single key should not be shifted.
 In this case, the optional modifier could be set to empty (instead of null).